barbara-sousa-franco/Machine-Learning-Project/README.md

 - carAge : 2020 - 'year'
 - AvgUsage : 'mileage' / ('carAge' + 1)
 - carSegment : One of 3 price segments each with increasing average price.
+**Encoder**: Use TargetEncoder() for Brand and model and OneHotEncoder() for fuelType and Transmission **Scaler**: Different scalling techniques will be applied

   ## **Feature Selection**

 Firstly, select only the features with variance above 0.01.
 Then 3 methods are applied
-- Correlation between the features and the target
+- Spearman correlation between the features and the target
 - Recursive Feature Selection (RFE) with Linear Regression
-- Obtain Decision Tree Feature Importance
+- Decision Tree Feature Importance

 The feature will be selected if it is selected by at least 2 of these methods.
 The number of features selected is one of the parameters testes with the function RandomizedSearchCV

 ## **Model Selection and hyperparameter tuning**
 | Model | Parameters | Test MAE | Overfit |